hihihirokane/extensive-reading-logger/README.md

 [Graded Reader List](https://sites.google.com/site/erfgrlist/)
 provided by ERF (Extensive Reading Foundation) as a list of tab-separated values (.tsv), **extensive-reading-logger** which consists of AWK scripts make reading records in extensive reading with ```readdone.awk``` and show them as a table with ```mktable.awk```.
-These AWK scripts allow graded readers as well as ordinary paperbacks to be recorded.
+These scripts allow graded readers as well as ordinary paperbacks to be recorded.

 ERFが提供するグレイデッド・リーダーのリスト
 [ERF Graded Reader List](https://sites.google.com/site/erfgrlist/)